sushilbhosale2010/sushilbhosale2010/README.md

 ---

-## 💡 Thought of the Day
+## 💬 Thought of the Day

-> "Your most unhappy customers are your greatest source of learning." — Bill Gates
+> _"Success is not final, failure is not fatal: It is the courage to continue that counts."_ – Winston Churchill